rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 repository into a running docker container.
 You may analyse the corresponding [build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.

+Please proceed to creation of package once the builds are Complete.

 ## Create Packages
 You will create two packages in the tutorial.
 ### Turtlebot3 Robot Simulation Package